little-hell/little-hell-example/README.md

 # mindoom

 Mindoom is the [MINIX](https://en.wikipedia.org/wiki/Minix) of Doom ports.
-It's more fun to experiment on as a science project than it is to play as a video game.
-It's a hyper-minimalist fork of Chocolate Doom that aims to:
+It's a hyper-minimalist fork of Chocolate Doom that is probably more fun to experiment with than to play as a video game.
+Mindoom aims to:
 - Have the smallest, easiest to study version of the Doom codebase, by throwing backwards compatibility to the wind (if necessary).
 - Peel back 30+ years of source port additions and scope creep until we can finally study what's happening under the hood (the bug fixes along the way are ok though!)
 - Make exploring the core principles of the Doom engine as zen-like as possible.
 - Integrate an embedded scripting language (such as Lua or Guile) to allow experimentation with the engine in a higher-level language.
+- **Flagrantly lack support for Windows**, a platform antithetic to the spirit of open-source software and the goals of this project.
+"But DOOM can run on anything!"
+Mindoom is defiant and supports UNIX-esque operating systems only.
+The smaller and easier to understand codebase means you can still quite easily port it to a bespoke operating system or console, however.

 One could argue that this completely guts and kills the soul of DOOM.
 And you probably wouldn't even be wrong, but this is for science and John Carmack released Doom under the GPL.